Transmission/Communication Medium or Channel:

 • Low power consumption as the signals are of higher frequencies.

-• Unidirectional property of microwave helps in avoiding interference by a pair of aligned antenna to another.
+• The unidirectional property of microwave helps in avoiding interference between a pair of aligned antennas.

 Disadvantages: